imsuraj024/kryvon/README.md

 ## Root detection

-`RootGuard` delegates to the native `RootDetector.kt` over the `com.kryvon.runtime` method channel.
+`RootGuard` delegates to the native `RootDetector.kt` over the obfuscated method channel.
 Six indicators are checked and mapped to severity:

 | Indicator | Severity |
 |---|---|